AdobeDocs/commerce-frontend-core/src/pages/guide/themes/uninstall.md

 *  `<dbname>`: your Magento database name
 *  `<Vendor>/<theme>`: relative path to the theme directory

-## Uninstall a theme package {#uninstall_theme_pack}
+## Uninstall a theme package

 The flow for uninstalling a theme that is [Composer package](https://glossary.magento.com/composer-package) is different, depending on the way your Magento instance was installed.

 ### Uninstall a theme package if Magento was installed using Composer

 If both the theme and the Magento instance were installed using Composer, you can use a special CLI command.
-Follow the instructions from the [Uninstall themes Composer package]({{ page.baseurl }}/install-gde/install/cli/install-cli-theme-uninstall.html) topic.
+Follow the instructions from the [Uninstall themes Composer package](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-theme-uninstall.html) topic.

 ### Uninstall a theme package if Magento was installed by cloning the repository